-Anger: how to deal with this destructive emotion during your divorce
+How to deal with anger during divorce

 Originally published on 6th May 2021 at 9:01 AM

-Reading time: 3 mins
+Reading time: 4 mins

-Research has found that anger leads to more acrimonious divorce, worse post-divorce adjustment, and negatively affects children (Emery, 2008).
-Anger can also have long-term financial implications on you and your family, as money is spent on court fees and lawyers.
+Going through a divorce in anger can have long-term financial implications for you and your family, as money is spent unnecessarily on court fees and lawyers.

-Breathe .
+Breathe.
 We know that anger makes us tense, which makes us angrier until we snap.
 Relaxation is proven to help reduce tension and therefore anger.
 As obvious as it sounds, take slow, deep breaths, making sure that your breath fills your lungs.
 Also, check for tension in your body, and try to let go of it.
 There are lots of great relaxation videos online and on YouTube.
 Look out for progressive muscle relaxation which works on your breathing and body tension.
 Perhaps do a relaxation exercise before and after any discussion.
-Cognitive behavioural therapy (or “CBT”) has also been proven to have good results for anger reduction.
-This can be provided free on the NHS if you ask to be referred by your GP.

 Likewise, if you are spending lots of time looking at what they are doing with their new partner, this will likewise increase your anger.

-1. Try to wait to be calmer before you respond in anger.
+1. Try to wait to be calmer before you respond in anger

-2. Keep to one issue at a time.
+2. Keep to one issue at a time

 The tendency is to try to resolve all anger at once by raising lots of issues with your ex.
 Instead, insist on resolving one issue before addressing others.

-3. Prepare what you are going to say in advance, so that you can word it calmly and sensitively.
+3. Prepare what you are going to say in advance, so that you can word it calmly and sensitively

-5. Finally, accept that anger is a part of divorce.
+5. Finally, accept that anger is a part of divorce

 Give it time to pass, and regularly just check it is not influencing you to act in unhelpful ways.
 Instead, focus on how you want your post-divorce life to look like, and don’t focus too much on what your soon-to-be-ex is saying about you or doing.
-Ultimately, their happiness no longer has anything to do with yours, and now you have so much more freedom to feel happy again!
+Their happiness no longer has anything to do with yours, and now you have so much more freedom to feel happy again!

 Source: